 Every time I would play this CD—and I cannot recall what else was on it but I do recall that it lasted until college and I’m fairly certain that it also included “Do You Realize” and “Closing Time”—whether on a road trip or with friends or at the intentional community in which I lived, people would comment on it being “funny” or “weird” or unfitting to have this song playing.

-It seemed, in the opinions of those subjected to my mix CDs, that the only appropriate time to listen to John and Yoko and the crew sing a song beginning with the lyrics “so it is Christmas” was during the Christmas season.
+It seemed, in the opinions of those subjected to my mix CDs, that the only appropriate time to listen to John and Yoko and the crew sing a song beginning with the lyrics “so this is Christmas” was during the Christmas season.
 Which, in the United States in the mid-oughts, began shortly after Thanksgiving and ran through the end of the year.

 I understood the desire to listen to the song during December.
 In particular, it makes sense to listen to it on John Lennon’s birthday (December 8th).
 What I didn’t understand was the suggestion that the song should not be listened to during the rest of the year.
 After all, it wasn’t just a Christmas song.
 Christmas was only half the title.
 It was also a protest song.